Get Answers: Understanding Your Options After an Assault

 - Assistance with medical treatment

-- Assistance in pursuing legal action both on and off campus
+- Assistance in pursuing adjudication both on and off campus

 If you choose to report the incident to the Boston College Police, a specially trained officer will conduct an investigation which involves asking you to describe the assailant and what happened.
 An officer may ask questions about the scene of the crime, any witnesses, and what happened before and after.
 The officer will collect any evidence, including assisting you to a hospital to have a sexual assault evidence collection kit performed if you choose, and will assist you in meeting with a Victim Witness Advocate.
 If you choose to speak with the District Attorney’s Office or the Office of the Dean of Students, the officer will assist you in meeting with them.
 The officer will support you through the investigation process.